infolab-csail/welcome-demo/README.md

 checks to pass.
 If checks fail, your change probably broke the format of the `numbers.csv` file.
 Make modifications by pushing more changes to the `add-<yourname>-fav-num` branch.
-1. Request a review from Sue by adding her as a reviewer and an assignee to the PR.
+1. Request a review from Sue by adding her as a reviewer and an assignee for the PR.
 If you followed these steps correctly, Sue will say your PR looks good and will assign it back to you.
 Then, [merge it](https://help.github.com/articles/merging-a-pull-request/) by clicking "Merge pull request".
 Since you will not be using this branch for any future commits, delete it by clicking "Delete branch" in the closed PR.

 Now that you are familiar with the basics, see [Infolab Github Workflow](https://projects.csail.mit.edu/cgi-bin/wiki/view/Infolab/GithubWorkflow) for some more details about using Git and GitHub well.